W4W1R3/WEB-CHALLS/CTFLEARN-Don't Bump Your Head(er).md

 ```

-Burpsuite can also be used in thi case
+Burpsuite can also be used in this case

 [Youtube video](https://www.youtube.com/watch?v=yIgEv4kMxuM)